Why Inclusive Marketing Needs to Be Your Priority in 2018

 Inclusive marketing is incredibly important to adopt.
 If you’re not using it, your marketing campaigns run the risk of backfiring and leading to harsh social criticism the way it has for Uber, Dove, and Pepsi.

 Gone is the enduring myth that “bad press is good press.”
-Because of the internet, and more specifically the power of the consumer, has forced businesses to adapt to societal pressures and standards or risk being ostracized by customers.
-Consumers have louder and more powerful voices than ever, thanks to social media, and they are presented with many alternative options so it’s become easier than ever to boycott a brand without having to give up a product or service entirely.
+Because of the internet, and more specifically the power of the consumer, businesses have been forced to adapt.
+Organizations cater to societal pressures and standards or risk being ostracized by customers.
+Consumers have louder and more powerful voices than ever, thanks to social media.
+They are presented with many alternative options.
+Therefore, it’s become easier than ever to boycott a brand without having to give up a product or service entirely.

 “One widely-liked photo on Instagram showed a Sephora counter with 13 of Fenty Beauty’s darkest foundation shades sold out, and a caption that read, ‘This is for all the makeup brands who think the dark shades won’t sell well.’
 The message may have been hyperbole, but the subtext was clear: Beauty brands are ignoring dark-skinned women at their financial peril.”